Davidslv/davidslv.github.com/_posts/2025-11-11-ensuring-player-accessibility.md

 date:   2025-11-11 10:00:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "How to guarantee procedurally generated roguelike levels stay winnable: Dijkstra-based placement to put stairs at a reachable farthest cell, plus greedy path verification and repair for safety."
+image: /img/roguelike-cover.jpg
 ---

 When building a roguelike game, one of the most critical challenges is ensuring that procedurally generated levels are playable.
 The player must always be able to reach critical objectives—like stairs to the next level, important items, or quest objectives.
 This article explores how to guarantee accessibility using pathfinding algorithms and path verification techniques.